jcaip/jcaip.github.io/about.md

 Hi!
 I'm Jesse Cai!

 This is my website, where I'll be putting up class notes, personal projects, and pretty much anything else that I find interesting.
-I'm primarily interested in the fields of deep learning, natrual language processing, artificial intelligence, algorithms, and scalable web systems, but I find pretty much any bit of computer science fascinating.
+I'm primarily interested in the fields of deep learning, natural language processing, artificial intelligence, algorithms, and scalable web systems, but I find pretty much any bit of computer science fascinating.

 ### More Information